varamsky/learn-java8/README.md

 1. Generics - Java5
    - [Coding with John - Generics](https://youtu.be/K1iu1kXkVoA)
 2. Mutable and Immutable types
+3. Is Java pass-by-value or pass-by-reference?
-3. varargs - Introduced in Java 5
+4. varargs - Introduced in Java 5
    - Safe usage of varargs
    - varargs vs array
-4. super() - Right now this is confusing for me
+5. super() - Right now this is confusing for me
     - and not using this.instance variable everytime you use an instance variable? how?

 ## Interview questions